mavryk-network/mavryk-protocol/docs/paris/token_management.rst

 ----------------------------------------------------------------

 Attesting rewards are reflected in balance updates as a transfer of tokens from the ``"attesting rewards"`` source account to the account of the delegate that receives the reward.
-Hence, for a reward of ``100`` mutez,  the following two balance updates are generated:
+Hence, for a reward of ``100`` mumav,  the following two balance updates are generated:

 ::